mircealungu/mircea/thoughtstream.md

-the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness or imperfection? i can think of people that i can't imagine doing evil. i guess it's time to read solzhenitsyn.
+the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness or imperfection or other ways of missing the mark? i can think of people that i can't imagine doing evil. i guess it's time to read solzhenitsyn.